 - Principle Investigators in either country are not allowed to receive any part of their salaries from a BSF grant.

 - No scientist who is a full-time paid staff member of the grantee institution may receive any salary from the BSF grant.

 - Scientists employed by the institution on a temporary basis (“soft money”) may be paid according to the time devoted to the project.

 - The salary of auxiliary personnel such as technicians may be paid in proportion to the time devoted to the project.
 If the auxiliary person is a permanent employee of the institution, the institution may claim up to 50% of the payment he received for the time spent on the project.

 Travel Expenses Abroad

-- Travel funds may be provided to allow investigators to work together at one, or the other institution, or meet at a conference in the US or Israel.
+- Travel funds may be provided to allow investigators to work together only at the PI’s institution.
+Meeting at conferences are not supported by the BSF grant.

 - Meetings should be for at least two weekdays (not weekends).